 Kyu Shiba Rikyu Garden is a popular traditional garden in Tokyo, surrounded by buildings, bringing you the classic combination of old and modern Japan.
-While it is a pleasant garden, I think there are other much more beautiful gardens in Tokyo (such as Rikugien or Korakuen).
+While it is a pleasant garden, I must immediately add that there are many more gardens in Tokyo, which are more impressive (such as Rikugien or Korakuen).

 My interest to visit this garden was as part of my quest to look for the remnants of Edo period feudal lord mansions.
 This garden is one of the few remaining gardens (also called clan gardens), another example is Koishikawa Korakuen.
 As I wrote in my article on the Red Gate at Tokyo University, one of the things that is unique for Tokyo is its history as capital for over 400 years.
 The Edo policy of sankin-kōtai required each major feudal lord to reside regularly in the capital for a considerable amount of time, requiring him to build a residence worthy of his status in Edo, as well as in his own territory.

 This garden was established in 1686 by Tadatomo Ōkubo (1632-1712), feudal lord (daimyō) during the Edo period.
 He moved around a lot as daimyō unlike many other lords that were connected to just one domain.
 He was assigned first to the Karatsu domain (all the way in Kyushu), then the Sakura domain (in Chiba prefecture near Tokyo) and finally the Odawara domain (in Kanagawa prefecture near Tokyo).
 Domains were usually held by families, but in the case of the Karatsu domain, as there was no heir in the mid-century, the domain was confiscated by the central government that led to a system where families with good connections to the ruling Tokugawa Shogunate got rotated at these domains.